-The training comprises of 3 placements in 2 contrasting schools over the course of the year combined with 66 days in centre training.
+The training comprises of 3 placements in 2 contrasting schools over the course of the year combined with approximately 55 days in centre training.

 The centre based training is provided by expert trainers, many of whom are still serving teachers.
 It covers all National Curriculum subjects and key aspects of primary education such as behaviour management, SEND and assessment.
 Trainees also have sessions focused on the two assignments and one presentation which contribute to their PGCE qualification (including 60 credits at M Level).

-At the task day you will undertake some short written tests and some interpersonal tasks.
+At the task day you will undertake some short written tests to gauge your fundamental English and mathematics skills and some interpersonal tasks.
 This will be followed by an interview.

 How school placements work

 Trainees spend approximately 26 weeks on school placement.
-Most of this is in the main placement school in the autumn and summer terms, with at least 6 weeks in the spring term in a contrasting school.
+Most of this is in the main placement school in the autumn and summer terms, with 6 weeks in the first half of the spring term in a contrasting school.